Can I claim Universal Credit?

 If you would like to discuss this further please contact us on 01438 242666 or email us at firstname.lastname@example.org.

-If you need help paying your rent you may be entitled to Housing Benefit.
+If you need help to pay your rent you may be entitled to Housing Benefit.
 The Benefits Service will help tenants to claim any available assistance with paying their rent.

 Free and independent rent, money and benefits advice are available from:

 - our Housing Advice Service (01438 242242);